 How is the IRC helping Sudanese refugees?

-Over 2 million asylum seekers have sought refuge in neighboring countries since April 2023.
-The IRC has expanded our critical services to support Sudanese refugees, including in Chad, Uganda, Ethiopia and South Sudan.
+More than 3 million asylum seekers have sought refuge in neighboring countries since April 2023.
+In response, the IRC has scaled up our critical services to support Sudanese refugees, including in Uganda, Ethiopia, South Sudan and Chad—which already hosted 400,000 Sudanese refugees prior to the war.

 In Chad, the IRC is providing drinking water and running mobile health clinics to attend to the vast health needs of the arriving population.
 In addition to providing immediate relief, the IRC has scaled up its support in the areas of water, sanitation, and hygiene (WASH), health, and protection.
 This includes providing access to safe water and sanitation facilities to prevent the spread of disease.